 NCRCC has coordinated regular indoor electric flying under the tutelage of Irv Thurrott and Bob Spooner at Sports World in East Windsor and at Star Hill Family Athletic Center in Tolland.

-To this day, NCRCC remains at the forefront of making aeromodelling history and advancing the interests of the hobby through its proclivity for sponsoring various types of AMA-sanctioned events, maintaining a premier flying site, and – through the reliable and enthusiastic volunteerism of its members – a reason to be proud of their affiliation with the Northern Connecticut Radio Control Club.
-The high quality and camaraderie of our club members are what accentuates the NCRCC experience.
+To this day, NCRCC remains at the forefront of making aeromodeling history and advancing the interests of the hobby through its proclivity for sponsoring various types of AMA-sanctioned events, maintaining a premier flying site, and – through the reliable and enthusiastic volunteerism of its members – a reason to be proud of their affiliation with the Northern Connecticut Radio Control Club.
+The high quality and comradery of our club members are what accentuates the NCRCC experience.

 Photo Gallery of NCRCC History